Chapter 4. Integrating Networking into Our Own Async Runtime

 We have now implemented our async read and write traits for our hyper client.
 All we need to do now is connect and run HTTP requests to test our implementation.

-At this stage we are wrapping up what we have done and testing it.
-We can create our connection and send request function with the code below:
+In this section, we are wrapping up what we have done and testing it.
+We can create our connection request-sending function as follows:

 impl